 An essential guide to all you need to know when working with children, adolescents and vulnerable adults.
 Content will focus on legal issues to consider when involved in therapy work with clients of all ages from childhood up, including consent, confidentiality, contracts, legislations, legal procedures, record keeping, and report writing.

-15th June 2019, The Johnstown Estate, Co Meath €130 full rate, or special rate of €90 if booked with the TraumaPlay℠ training below.
+15th June 2019, The Johnstown Estate, Co Meath €130 full rate, or special rate of €90 if booked with the TraumaPlay℠ training (16th & 17th June in same venue – see below).

 TraumaPlay℠: A Flexibly Sequential Play Therapy Model for Treating Traumatized Children 16th & 17th June 2019 PARIS GOODYEAR BROWN!!
 The Johnstown Estate, Co Meath